alphagov/accessibility-community-notes-and-discussion/technical-alt.md

 # Meeting the technical accessibility requirement

-This is a draft standard document.
+This is a draft document.

 Your service must meet the technical accessibility requirement of the [accessibility standard](standard.md).